Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 In contrast, look at the detailed data on the performance of the battery after it is assembled, but before it goes into the vehicle:

 ```sql
 SELECT TOP 1 test_report
 FROM retail_sample_data.test_reports_v
 WHERE part_no = '20rdS0'
 ```

-You can easily drill into the JSON data using simple dot notation to access important test results.
-Compare the rated and measured capacities and part and lot numbers for just the batteries:
+Using simple dot notation, drill into the JSON data to access important test results to compare the rated and measured capacities and part and lot numbers for just the batteries:

 ```sql
 SELECT TOP 10 tr.part_no, p.description, tr.lot_no,